MarkHershey/python-learning/Docs/python-install-guide.md

 Depends on which shell you are using.

-If you are using Bash Shell, open the`.bash_profile` file using nano.
+If you are using Bash Shell, open the`.profile` file using nano.

 ```
-nano ~/.bash_profile
+nano ~/.profile
 ```
 If you are using ZSH or Z Shell, open the`.zprofile` file using nano.